 All of the government-approved art resides in the capital city of Havana.
 The two main museums are The Musuem of Fine Arts and The Musuem of Decorative Arts.

-Palacio de Belles Artes showcases exclusively Cuban art.
+Palacio de Belles Artes showcases Cuban art exclusively.
 This museum will give you a good idea of the breadth of Cuban art throughout history.

 The Museum of Decorative Arts’ main attraction is its collection of Art Deco antiques.
 The collection is housed in a neo-classical mansion built in the 1920s.
 Many of the items in this collection belonged to members of Cuba’s upper class.

-Architecture from the colonial period is everywhere you look on Cuba’s city’s streets, particularly in Havana, and its old neighborhood of Havana Vieja.
+Architecture from the colonial period is everywhere you look on Cuba’s city streets, particularly in Havana, and its old neighborhood of Havana Vieja.

 Costumbrista: 19th-Century Cuba

 Art historians consider Victor Manuel García a leader of Cuba’s Vanguard movement.
-He studied art and in Cuba, and then traveled to Paris.
-When he returned to Cuba he had begun painting in a “primitive” style, which uses bold brushwork and saturated colors.
+He studied art in Cuba and then traveled to Paris.
+When he returned to Cuba, he had begun painting in a “primitive” style, which uses bold brushwork and saturated colors.
 His painting La Gitana Tropical (The Tropical Gypsy) is referred to as the Mona Lisa of the Americas.